16 Macros

 End Sub

-Exercise 16.3 Formatting cell A1 (macr003)
+Exercise 16.3 Formatting Cell A1 (macr003)

-Record a macro that performs the following:
+Record a macro that performs the following actions specifically on cell A1 (or related row/column):

-- Height of row 1 is 18
+- Sets the height of row 1 to 18.

 An example of a solution.